The Government’s $75 billion investment into transport infrastructure will bust congestion and boost our economy.

 - Duplication from Traralgon to Sale and from Winchelsea to Colac, to help bring regional communities together and link key industries to markets.

-The Coalition Government remains committed to the East West Link – our offer to contribute $3 billion still stands, should the Andrews Labor Government reverse its opposition.
+The Liberal and Nationals Government also remains committed to the East West Link.
+Our offer to contribute $3 billion still stands, should the Andrews Labor Government reverse its opposition.

 Gateway Motorway North